 Nelson – This name was given to him on his first day at school by his teacher, Miss Mdingane.
 Giving African children English names was a custom among Africans in those days and was influenced by British colonials who could not easily, and often would not, pronounce African names.
 It is unclear why Miss Mdingane chose the name “Nelson” for Mr Mandela.

-Madiba – This is the name of the clan of which Mr Mandela is a member.
+Madiba – This is the name of the clan of which Mr Mandela was a member.
 A clan name is much more important than a surname as it refers to the ancestor from which a person is descended.
 Madiba was the name of a Thembu chief who ruled in the Transkei in the 18th century.
 It is considered very polite to use someone’s clan name.

 Tata – This isiXhosa word means “father” and is a term of endearment that many South Africans use for Mr Mandela.
-Since he is a father figure to many, they call him Tata regardless of their own age.
+Since he was a father figure to many, they call him Tata regardless of their own age.

 Dalibhunga – This is the name Mr Mandela was given at the age of 16 once he had undergone initiation, the traditional Xhosa rite of passage into manhood.
 It means “creator or founder of the council” or “convenor of the dialogue”.
-The correct use of this name when greeting Mr Mandela is “Aaah!
-Dalibhunga”.